folio-org/docs/content/en/docs/Access/Courses/courses.md

 * **Total number of pages used**.
 With this field, you can track the number of scanned pages as part of the reserve.
 * **Total % of pages used**.
 This number must be calculated by the library staff member.
 Libraries that owe copyright payment can in some cases determine what they owe based off of the percentage of the work used.
 * **Payment based on**.
 This is a free-text field.
 Most libraries will put one of two values - **Usage** or **Enrollment**.
 * **Additional sections of this item used**.
-For some items, libraries will put multiple scans from the same book on reserve - for example, a book with ten scholarly articles, and three articles are each scanned and put on reserve as distinct items.
+For some items, libraries will put multiple scans from the same book on reserve - for example, a book with ten scholarly articles, of which three articles are scanned and put on reserve as distinct items.
 In those cases, libraries can check this box to indicate that the items should be linked together in order to facilitate proper copyright payment calculation.

 ## Removing a reserve item from a course